GLOBAL MARKETS-Stocks gain on U.S. housing data, German morale; bonds fall

 By Herbert Lash

-NEW YORK, Dec 18 (Reuters) - Global equity markets rose on Wednesday on a strengthening U.S. housing market and improving German business morale, while U.S. Treasury prices fell ahead of a Federal Reserve decision on whether to finally begin to unwind its stimulus.
+NEW YORK, Dec 18 (Reuters) - Global equity markets rose on Wednesday on a strengthening U.S. housing market and improving German business morale, while U.S. Treasury prices fell ahead of a Federal Reserve decision to hold off or finally begin to unwind its stimulus.

-U.S. housing starts in November surged to their highest level in nearly six years as they jumped 22.7 percent to post their biggest gain since January 1990, the Commerce Department said.
+U.S. housing starts in November surged to their highest level in nearly six years as they jumped 22.7 percent in their biggest gain since January 1990, the Commerce Department said.

-The housing news follows other recent data signaling strength in the economy, including growth in jobs and retail sales, that might nudge the Fed into announcing a pullback to its bond-buying program when it concludes a two-day policy-setting meeting later in the afternoon.
+The housing news dovetails with other recent economic data, including growth in jobs and retail sales, which might nudge the Fed into announcing a pullback to its bond-buying program when it concludes a two-day policy-setting meeting today.

-Fed Chairman Ben Bernanke will follow the 2 p.m.
-(1900 GMT) policy announcement with his final press conference at the helm of the U.S. central bank at 2:30 p.m.
+Fed Chairman Ben Bernanke will follow the 2:00 p.m.
+EST (1900 GMT) announcement with his final press conference at the helm of the U.S. central bank at 2:30 p.m.

-But many expect the Fed to stand pat with its asset purchases of $85 billion a month and will wait to “taper” until either January or March when policymakers again meet.
+Many expect the Fed to stand pat with its asset purchase of $85 billion a month and will wait to “taper” until either January or March when policymakers again meet.

 “If they taper, the market might perceive this as ‘the economy is good,’ and if they don‘t, everybody still likes the stimulus,” said Kim Forrest, senior equity research analyst, Fort Pitt Capital Group in Pittsburgh.

-MSCI’s all-country world equity index rose and the pan-European FTSEurofirst 300 index of leading regional shares extended gains after think tank Ifo reported German business morale in December was at its highest since April 2012.
+MSCI’s all-country world equity index rose and the pan-European FTSEurofirst 300 index of leading regional shares extended gains after think tank Ifo reported German business morale in December hit its highest level since April 2012.

-The Ifo report was another sign that growth in Germany, Europe’s largest economy, may accelerate next year after a relatively subdued 2013.
+The Ifo report was another sign that growth in Europe’s largest economy may accelerate next year after a relatively subdued 2013.

-U.S. stocks initially rose, but the Nasdaq fell and the benchmark S&P 500 traded just below break-even, led by a decline in Apple Inc.
+U.S. stocks also rose, with the Nasdaq rebounding after trading mostly lower in the morning.

-Contract electronics maker Jabil Circuit Inc, whose customers include Apple, on Tuesday forecast results this quarter well below Wall Street estimates, sending its stock down 21 percent.

 U.S. government debt fell on the housing data.